Chickee: Modern use

 Chickees are also used in backcountry areas of Everglades National Park including along the Everglades Wilderness Waterway where mangroves or wetlands prevent camping on dry land.
-Made and maintained primarily for backcountry campers, these wooden structures stand several feet above the water and can usually accommodate four to five campers.
+Made and maintained primarily for backcountry campers, the wooden structures stand several feet above the water and can usually accommodate four to five campers.
 These structures have portable restrooms.
-Some "double chickees" are linked by a walkway and can accommodate eight to ten people.

-There are about eight to ten chickees in one village.
+Some "double chickees" are linked by a walkway and are for eight to 10 people.
+There are about eight to ten chickees in a village.
 Chickees are very helpful, especially in the rain.
-Similar structures, while not referred to as chickees, are present further north, in the Okefenokee National Wildlife Refuge in southern Georgia.
+Similar structures, while not referred to as chickees, are present further north in the Okefenokee National Wildlife Refuge in Folkston, Georgia.